vpragya11-glitch/my-journal/README.md

 ## What changed from the Claude artifact

 Claude's chat environment gives artifacts a `window.storage` API for saving data.
-That API doesn't exist in a normal browser, so `src/App.jsx` starts with a small polyfill that backs the same calls with `localStorage` instead.
+That API doesn't exists in a normal browser, so `src/App.jsx` starts with a small polyfill that backs the same calls with `localStorage` instead.
 Everything else is unchanged — data still autosaves, still lives only in the visiting browser (one person's data isn't visible to anyone